amitlamba/docs-und/docs/fundamentals/segments.md

   ![segment create page example actions4](/d/img/Segmentation/segment-create-page-example-actions4.png)
   <!---segment create page example actions4.png--->

+### Step 3
-Step 3 - Choose one or any of the combinations of above and press create segment, give it a name.
-Congratulations your first segment is created.You can see the created segment in the list.
+**Choose one or any of the combinations of above and press create segment, give it a name.
+Congratulations your first segment is created.You can see the created segment in the list.**

-### After Math
+## After Math

   Once you have created Segments our Segment View Page will help you to –
   * See the total number of users in the particular segment